eclipse-openj9/openj9-docs/docs/xxflightrecorder.md

 ![Start of content that applies to Java 11 (LTS) and later](cr/java11plus.png) This option enables or disables JDK Flight Recorder (JFR) in the VM.
 This built-in profiling and troubleshooting feature in the VM collects profiling and diagnostic information.

-:fontawesome-solid-pencil:{: .note aria-hidden="true"} **Note:** Support for JFR is currently provided as a technical preview.
-All JFR-related `jcmd` options might change in future releases.
+:fontawesome-solid-pencil:{: .note aria-hidden="true"} **Note:** OpenJ9 offers limited support for JFR functionalities.
+JFR can be enabled on OpenJ9 only by using the `jcmd` options.
+The produced JFR file can be viewed by using the JDK Mission Control (JMC) tool.

 ## Syntax